Reading Tips for Parents of First Graders

 Give your child lots of opportunities to read aloud.
 Inspire your young reader to practice every day!
 The tips below offer some fun ways you can help your child become a happy and confident reader.
 Try a new tip each week.
 See what works best for your child.

-These tips for parents of first graders are also available as a one-page handout to download and print:
+These tips for parents of first graders are also available to download and print:

 Don’t leave home without it